Teeuwynn is a long time sufferer of PTSD. She loves to help others find ways to feel better and know they are not alone

 11. Relaxation and Stress Relief

 There are a number of different homemade stress relief packages you can put together as a gift for a person with PTSD.
 Just the fact that you went to the bother to put together a kit on your own shows such thoughtfulness that it will help make the person with PTSD feel special and worthy.
 Those are precious feelings when you have PTSD, and of course, getting some stress-relieving products are always welcome considering the constant stress those of us with PTSD are under.

 12. PTSD Warrior Charm Bracelet

 This charm bracelet has some lovely charms on it while also serving as a medical alert bracelet just in case the recipient ever has a panic attack or other serious problem that requires medical attention.
 It is a thoughtful gift that shows you care about the recipient’s well-being as well as giving her a beautiful piece of jewelry.

 Having distractions is key for a person with PTSD.
 Empty thoughts are the enemy, as they can easily fill with trauma.
 I have a Fire tablet, and I love it.
 It’s easy to carry around and has so much content I rarely feel I have nothing to do on it.

 14. Aveda Stress-Fix Composition Oil

-This aromatic oil contains certified organic lavender, lavandin, and clary sage to help relax and destress whoever uses it.
+This aromatic oil contains certified organic lavender, lavender, and clary sage to help relax and destress whoever uses it.
 The oil can be used in the bath, on the body, and even on the scalp.
 The sunflower and jojoba oils in it are very moisturizing.
 I have this oil, and the scent and feel of it are, indeed, very relaxing.
 Sometimes I like to just stay in the shower and breathe while massaging it into my scalp.

 15. Custom Playlist of Their Happiest Musical Songs and Memories